On the well-posed variational principle in degenerate point particle systems using embeddings of the symplectic manifold: Conditions for well-posed variational principle

-Here, notice that in the subspace $TM|_{Q,\dot{Q}}\times\mathbb{R}$ this system always holds the Frobenius integrability based on the consideration given in the section \ref{Sec03:01}.
-In this formulation, the map $\iota$ can be introduced in a well-defined manner as an invertible map automatically:
+Here, notice that in the subspace $TM|_{Q,\dot{Q}}\times\mathbb{R}$ this system always holds the Frobenius integrability based on the consideration given in Sect.~\ref{Sec03:01}.
+In this formulation, map $\iota$ can be introduced in a well-defined manner as an invertible map automatically:

 where $M|_{Q}[t]$ is the configuration subspace restricted by the canonical embedding $\sigma_{\tau}$ and $C|_{\sigma_{\tau}}$ is a parameter space spanned by the independent integral constants restricted by all the constraints. $A$ runs from $1$ to the twice number of $Q^{a}$s.
 Therefore, based on \hyperlink{definition01}{Definition 1}, $\delta\left({\sigma_{\tau}^{*}}(t)I\right):=0$ is the well-posed variational principle.